buinguyenkhoi96/use-none-reactive-state/README.md

 ## Introduction

 use-none-reactive-state is a React custom hook to solve problem with none-reactive value inside useEffect.
 Read more [here](https://react.dev/learn/separating-events-from-effects#extracting-non-reactive-logic-out-of-effects).
-This hook come with a babel plugin so you dont have to do the extra job on modifying your code, just replace useState with useNoneReactiveState.
+This hook come with a <b>[babel plugin](https://www.npmjs.com/package/babel-plugin-none-reactive-effect)</b> so you dont have to do the extra job on modifying your code, just replace useState with useNoneReactiveState.

 ### Usage example